Story At-A-Glance

 - The cost of an e-Gallon (cost of charging a vehicle using electric when compared to a gasoline-powered one)

-“The data that we used here is mostly centered around EV ownership and EV infrastructure.
-Because in order for people to be encouraged to adopt EV’s, the infrastructure has to be there.”
+“The data we used here is mostly centered around EV ownership and infrastructure.
+Because for people to be encouraged to adopt EVs, the infrastructure has to be there.”
 Mirela Mohan, Senior Editor with Storage Café

 While the statistics and ranking by Storage Café are important, there are more important factors driving the expansion of EVs.
-Let’s see where does the Inland Empire region stand in this yet-to-be-competitive space.
+So first, let’s see where the Inland Empire region stands in this yet-to-be-competitive space.

 1.8M Electric Vehicles

-The US registered 1.8 million electric vehicles in 2020, according to a report titled Global EV Outlook 2021 published by the International Energy Agency (IEA).
-The numbers indicate towards a sharp uptick in the adoption of EVs.
+The US registered 1.8 million electric vehicles in 2020, according to a Global EV Outlook 2021 report published by the International Energy Agency (IEA).
+The numbers indicate a sharp uptick in the adoption of EVs.

-10 million electric cars were on the world’s roads in 2020 and they made up 4.6% of the total car sales around the world in 2020.
+Ten million electric cars were on the world’s roads in 2020, making up 4.6% of the total car sales worldwide 2020.

 Countries Plan to Phase Out Internal Combustion Engine Vehicles

 The image below shows the timeline countries plan to follow to phase out the traditional vehicles having internal combustion engines.
-In a nutshell, “20 countries have announced the full phase-out of internal combustion engine (ICE) car sales over the next 10‑30 years“, revealed IEA.
+In a nutshell, IEA, “20 countries have announced the full phase-out of the internal combustion engine (ICE) car sales over the next 10‑30 years”.

 Country-Wise Plan to Phase Out ICEs